irmen/prog8/docs/source/compiling.rst

 ``-asmlist``
     Generate an assembler listing file as well.

+``-check``
+    Quickly check the program for errors.
+No output will be produced.

 ``-breakinstr``
     Also output a CPU instruction for a ``%breakpoint``, as well as the entry in the vice monitor list file.
     This can be useful on emulators/systems that don't parse the breakpoint information in the list file,